 Book Reviews

-One would think that with my children getting older and capable of doing more things for themselves I would have more time to read; however, it is the exact opposite.
+One would think that with my children getting older and more capable of doing things for themselves, I would have more time to read; however, the opposite is true.
 Finding time to read seems like such a luxury these days.
-Reading is probably my number one favorite activity next to eating chocolate and when I can do both together even better.
+Reading is probably my number-one favorite activity, next to eating chocolate, and when I can do both together, even better.
 On Monday, I finished reading the book The Return by Nicholas Sparks.
 Who doesn't love a good Nicholas Sparks book?
 Okay, I admit he isn't everyone's favorite as he is pretty predictable.
-Always a romance story, always some kind of conflict and either the couples make it in the end or someone dies leaving you in a puddle of tears.
+Always a romance story, always some kind of conflict, and either the couple makes it in the end, or someone dies, leaving you in a puddle of tears.
 I kind of like that predictability.
-I like that they are an easy read and with all that is going on in the world it can be nice not to have to overthink something.
+I like that they are an easy read, and with all that is going on in the world, it can be nice not to have to overthink something.
 The Return is about a returning vet who suffers from PTSD and has to move forward from his past life after sustaining injuries that leave him no longer able to do his previous job.
-Trevor the main character who has just lost his grandfather goes to his home in North Carolina to set in order the affairs of the estate and in the process meets a local deputy sheriff who he finds rather cute.
+Trevor, the main character who has just lost his grandfather, goes to his home in North Carolina to put the estate in order and, in the process, meets a local deputy sheriff whom he finds rather cute.
 Anyway, you get the picture!
 I liked the book.

-Lastly, Prisoner B-3087 written by Alan Gratz is set during War War II.
-I read this book with the insistence of my daughter Addy.
+Lastly, Prisoner B-3087, written by Alan Gratz, is set during War War II.
+I read this book with the insistence of my daughter, Addy.
 She read this book at school and loved it.
 The book is very much written with young readers in mind.
 The story is about a young Jewish boy who manages to survive the war despite being in a concentration camp.
 Based loosely on a true story, I found it a disservice to the story that the writer did not stick more closely to the real story.
-While he may have wanted to educate the reader about concentration camps he also made the storyline unbelievable.
-A young reader would not pick up on this as they are most likely not educated enough in the war to know that events in the story were not possible.
-Even at best as a book for young readers, I would rather my child read something more historically accurate like the Diary of Anne Frank than mislead them into thinking some facts were true.
+While he may have wanted to educate the reader about concentration camps, he also made the storyline unbelievable.
+A young reader would not pick up on this, as they are most likely not educated enough in the war to know that events in the story were not possible.
+Even at best, as a book for young readers, I would rather my child read something more historically accurate, like the Diary of Anne Frank, than mislead them into thinking some facts were true.

 Comments